sdsc-hpc-students/REHS2023/README.md

-# 2023 Research Experience for High School Students Project
+# SDSC 2023 Research Experience for High School Students Project
 ## Project Title: Developing Interactive Jupyter Notebooks to run on the “AI institute for Intelligent Cyberinfrastructure with Computational Learning in the Environment” (ICICLE) project.